rrevo/rrevo.github.io/_posts/2015-04-05-getting-started.markdown

 Other CRUD operations on Vertices, Edges and their properties also exist.

+### Java object transformation

+In the example above I have shown the base API to create a common property based Vertex and Edge.
+However a better API is using POJO's that contain the fields for the model and then transparently persist them into the map.

+TinkerPop frames allow transformation from a POJO to a Vertex and vice-versa.
+API example is-

+    Graph graph = ... ;
+    FramedGraphFactory factory = new FramedGraphFactory();
+    FramedGraph<Graph> framedGraph = factory.create(graph);

+    Foo f = framedGraph.getVertex(id, Foo.class);

+[Frames documentation](https://github.com/tinkerpop/frames/wiki/Getting-Started) contains an example where annotations are used to describe the fields and relationships.

+To access the underlying API, any class can be cast to a VertexFrame which can return the underlying Vertex.

+Manually creating mapper classes is another option to convert from POJO's to Graph classes.

+OrientDB also allows for an actual [Schema](http://www.orientechnologies.com/docs/last/orientdb.wiki/Graph-Schema.html).
+I'll need to investigate how this can be used.

 ### WIP

 I'll be updating this blog with more basic APIs.